Btooom!: Game

 In late February 2017, the BTOOOM! game produced by Masato Hayashi was launched and immediately shot to the top of the charts for free game apps.
-Despite early success, the game stayed in Japan's top five only for several weeks, and by April 2017 Goboiano reported that the app had “fallen below the top 50”.
+Despite early success, the game stayed in Japan's top five only for several weeks, and by April 2017 Goboiano reported that the app had "fallen below the top 50".
 The game was last updated in July 2017 and never received an English port for Android and iOS/iPhone.

 Also called Btooom Online, originally developed in 2016, it was a battle royale game, predating PlayerUnknown's Battlegrounds and Fortnite.
 The original BTOOOM! manga itself also features a fictional battle royale video game.
 The manga was in turn inspired by the 2000 Japanese film Battle Royale.

 Reception

-Theron Martin from ANN reviewed the first few episodes by making comparisons with Sword Art Online which has similar plot theme but differs in style and takes a "darker, grittier, and entirely more visceral approach" as well as displaying combat "ingenuity" rather than SAO's "powermongering approach".
+Theron Martin from Anime News Network (ANN) reviewed the first few episodes by making comparisons with Sword Art Online which has similar plot theme but differs in style and takes a "darker, grittier, and entirely more visceral approach" as well as displaying combat "ingenuity" rather than SAO's "powermongering approach".
 Despite the similarities, Btooom! has fairly typical weaponry that produces "a novel twist which dramatically shapes the strategic moves of the players in interesting ways" and the character choices that sway the audience's impressions of them.
 Overall, he praised the consistency of thrilling action scenes, the efforts on developing the protagonist and its effective dramatic, intense moments.
+Fellow ANN editor Bamboo Dong reviewed the complete anime series in 2013.
+He was critical of the ensemble cast having "character development problems" regarding their one-dimensional evil tendencies and how they got onto the island, but also found the series "deeply riveting" with its fight scenes like the "action-soaked, bomb-blasted popcorn flicks" it invokes, concluding that: "It's great and awesome, as long as you don't think about it.
+Is it incredibly fun to watch?
+Oh, absolutely.
+Will you have a good time?
+Undeniably.
+Is it a well-written show with three-dimensional characters and a thought-provoking story?
+Lord, no. The less synapses you fire, the better your enjoyment of the series."
+Richard Eisenbeis of Kotaku was commedable towards the series for taking a realistic use of the game's abilities in the outside world and exploring the dark nature in humanity throughout the death game, despite being previously seen in similar properties, concluding that "if you are interested in the themes it explores, or are just a fan of "death game" stories in general, this one is certainly worth a watch."

 Even though the anime series became popular internationally, the BTOOOM!
 Blu-ray/DVD discs only sold 338 copies in Japan.